BYU-CS-260/lab3/README.md

 # Lab 3: Creating a React XKCD Browser

-In this assignment, you will use Vue to build an application that uses an API to browse XKCD comics.
+In this assignment, you will use React to build an application that uses an API to browse XKCD comics.

 ## Starting the lab